 Broad, overlapping petals and a creamy, yellow, ribbed trumpet.
-As the flower matures the flower fades to almost white.
+As the flower matures the petals and cup fade to almost white.
 Flowers open mid season.

 Daffodils are suitable for garden and container plantings.